 To learn new things, we must sometimes fail.
 But what’s the right amount of failure?
 Research led by the University of Arizona proposes a mathematical answer to that question.

-Educators and educational scholars have long recognized that there is something of a “sweet spot” when it comes to learning.
+Educators and educational scholars have long recognized that there is something of a “sweet spot” for learning.
 That is, we learn best when we are challenged to grasp something just outside the bounds of our existing knowledge.

-When we think about how humans learn, the 85% Rule would mostly likely apply to perceptual learning, in which we gradually learn through experience and examples, Wilson said.
+When we think about how humans learn, the 85% Rule would most likely apply to perceptual learning, in which we gradually learn through experience and examples, Wilson said.
 Imagine, for instance, a radiologist learning to tell the difference between images of tumors and non-tumors.